Intranet Login

 Instrument Purchase and Hire

 Families often buy the instrument for their child.
 The school also has a register of second-hand instruments for sale.
-Please contact the office for more information.
+Please contact the school office for more information.